Simple subvector inference on sharp identified set in affine models: Detailed proofs

 Let $\argminTL\mP\bydef\left(\argminT\mP,\argminL\mP\right)$ be a set of solutions to \eqreF{eq:KKT-FOC}-\eqreF{eq:KKT-Comlementarity}.
-In order to have a unique solution $\lambda$ Program \eqreF{prog:regProg} need to meet a stronger constraint qualification condition, Assumption~\ref{assu:LICQ} defined below.
+In order to have a unique solution $\lambda$ Program \eqreF{prog:regProg} need to meet a stronger constraint qualification condition LICQ defined earlier in Section~\ref{subsec:Regularization}.